astrospkc/Broker-Integration-Layer/Readme.md

 npm install
 ```

+### To test this code:

+when you use **add broker** api , you will get login url , console logged in your terminal , click that url and you will redirected to the zerodha page

+------;
 Right now, there is **fake trade api**, to show that how the normalized data will look like (I didn't have trade details so fake trade api from zerodha)